 If you feel that a change of scenery boosts your productivity, then see if your coworking membership plan comprises a one dedicated desk or the ability to move around.

-Or if your routine consists of meetings, commuting and working on the go, then consider Spacious subscription plan, which is a good investment, if you’re working remotely and on a budget.
-For just $99 a month you get access to 14 spots throughout New York that you can drop in for productive work and great coffee anytime from 8 to 5.
-Use their app to find a space nearby, see how busy it is and get inspired in a new hip location every day.
+Or if your routine consists of meetings, commuting, and working on the go, then consider DropDesk Pass, which is a good investment, if you’re working remotely and on a budget.
+For just $99 a month you get access to coworking spaces and pop-up workspaces throughout New York that you can drop in for productive work and great coffee anytime from 8 to 5.
+Use their app to find a space nearby, see how busy it is, and get inspired in a new hip location every day.

 Coworking environment is a great opportunity for useful networking and fruitful collaboration.
 Who knows maybe you’re sitting right next to the best-in-town web developer who can easily fix you up with a fresh webpage?

 Source: 25N Coworking